crcdng/tezos-dev-resources/list.md

 ### Archetype

-* Archetype DSL: "a domain-specific language to develop Smart Contracts on the Tezos blockchain, with a specific focus on contract verification" https://archetype-lang.org/ (MIT License).
+* Archetype: "a domain-specific language to develop Smart Contracts on the Tezos blockchain, with a specific focus on contract verification" https://archetype-lang.org/ (MIT License).
 For unknown reasons, tutorials for Archetype can be found on a different website: https://completium.com/

 ### C#